If you don’t live with the person with pancreatic cancer

 - who you and the person you care for would like to be contacted in an emergency

-- details of any medication they are taking
+- details of any medicine they are taking

 - details of any ongoing treatment they need